skagitpublishing/connextCMS/README.md

 software for a broad category of users.
 To solve this issue, ConnextCMS is being built exclusively for use in a [Docker Container](https://www.docker.com/what-docker).

-Please review the readme for the [docker-container repository for ConnextCMS](https://github.com/skagitpublishing/docker-connextcms).
+Please review the readme for the [docker-container repository for ConnextCMS](https://github.com/skagitpublishing/docker-connextcms) for installation instructions.
 Running the software inside Docker streamlines setup and ensures the widest compatibility between operating systems.

 For additional setup instructions, See [the Installation Documentation](http://connextcms.com/documentation/overview.html#installationOptions) for details.